 Your ovaries should respond to this signal and begin to release estrogen.
 When the estrogen is released, the pituitary gland then stops sending out FSH and the level of FSH in your blood stream lowers.
 However, if you have POI, your ovaries can’t make estrogen so the amount of FSH in your blood stays very high.

 POI can be unpredictable.
 After treatment for cancer, you may or may not get back regular menstrual cycles and ovarian function.
 It is possible to have POI after cancer treatment but later have your ovaries return to making hormones and possibly eggs.
 Unfortunately, there is no available test at this time for health care providers to tell for sure if POI will be permanent.

 How is POI treated?

-The treatment for POF is to replace the hormones that your body is no longer making.
+The treatment for POI is to replace the hormones your body is no longer making.
 The name for this type of treatment is called hormone replacement therapy, or HRT.
-The hormones that need to be replaced are estrogen and progesterone.
+The hormones that need to be replaced are estrogen, progesterone or both.
 These hormones are necessary for breast development, menstrual periods, and healthy bones.

 What are the effects of Hormone Replacement Therapy (HRT)?

-In approximately 1 to 2 months after you begin hormone replacement therapy, your breasts will likely increase in size if they have not finished growing.
-You may also start having menstrual periods, cramps, and even PMS symptoms such as mood swings, just like you would if your body was making the progesterone and estrogen.
+Your breasts may increase in size if they have not finished growing.
+You may start having menstrual periods if your uterus is healthy.
+You may get PMS, menstrual cramps, irregular menstrual periods, or mood swings, just like you would if your body was making the progesterone and/or estrogen.

 If you are having any side effects from the HRT, it is important to discuss them with your health care provider.
-There are more than 25 different types of HRT, and your provider can work with you to find the one that is best for you.
+There are many different types of HRT, and your provider can work with you to find the one that is best for you.